garland3/2d-mesh-scratch/README.md

 ## Support

 For issues and questions:
-- Check the `log` file for error details
+- Check browser console for error details
 - Review this README for configuration options
 - Submit issues via the project repository